 - 1. Three detentions result in a suspension.
 Upon receiving your 3rd detention, a suspension will be issued in lieu of a detention. - 2.
 Possession of pornographic material - 3.
 Cell phone policy violation (third offense) - 4.
 Failure to serve an assigned detention without prior approval of the administration - 5.
 Arson - 6.
 Bodily harm of a staff member or student - 7.
 Disgracing school off-campus - 8.
 Disrespect of authority - 9.
 Possession of a gun, weapon, anything that can be used as a weapon, or anything that can cause harm - 10.
 Destroying school property or vandalism - 11.
 Actions that cause grave danger - 12.
 Stealing or theft (severe occurrences) - 13.
 Threatening students or staff members with harm - 14.
 Removal of articles of clothing from another person - 15.
 Possession of any type of drug (including vitamins), alcohol, tobacco products, or prophylactics - 16.
 Extreme or persistent teasing - 17.
-Inappropriate behavior at the Parish Fair or any other Holy Ghost Catholic School event
+Inappropriate behavior at the Parish Fair or any other Holy Ghost Catholic School event - 18.
+Leaving a chaperone during a field trip/experience or not following field trip/experience rules and regulations

-- 18. Leaving a chaperone during a field trip/experience or not following field trip/experience rules and regulations - 19.
-Inappropriate behavior/use of restrooms - 20.
-Extreme or persistent spreading or repeating of stories that sheds a negative light on an individual or a group - 21.
+- 19. Inappropriate behavior/use of restrooms - 20.
+Extreme or persistent spreading or repeating of stories that sheds a negative light on the school, a staff member, an individual or a group. - 21.
 Bullying - 22.
 Harassment/Sexual Harassment - 23.
 Hazing - 24.
 ANY inappropriate posting on social media or Internet - 25.
 Leaving campus without permission or before they have been dismissed to leave by a faculty member - 26.
-Fighting/Instigating a fight
+Fighting/Instigating a fight - 27.
+Girls and boys going into the same bathroom at the same time.